kbarry91/4th-Year-AI-Project/G00339811-AI/README.txt

 Searching spider or Neural Network spider.(if searching number is the distance from goal node before computing action) Fight fuzzy is how the spider fights

 Type : 6	Colour : Black	Damage : 80 	Searches using A* traverse	if less than 10	fights fuzzy
 Type : 7	Colour : Blue 	Damage : 60 	Searches using A*		if less than 10	fights fuzzy
-Type : 8	Colour : Brown	Damage : 40	Uses NN to detemine action	if less than 10	fights fuzzy Type : 9	Colour : Green	Damage : 20	Uses NN to detemine action	if less than 10	fights fuzzy Type : 10	Colour : Grey	Damage : 10 Uses NN to detemine action					fights fuzzy
-Type : 11	Colour : Orange	Damage : 60	Uses NN to detemine action	if less than 5	fights fuzzy Type : 12	Colour : Red,	Damage : 40 Searches using A*			if less than 10	fights fuzzy
+Type : 8	Colour : Brown	Damage : 40	Uses NN to detemine action	if less than 10	fights fuzzy Type : 9	Colour : Green	Damage : 20	Uses NN to detemine action	if less than 10	fights fuzzy Type : 10	Colour : Grey	Damage : 10	Uses NN to detemine action	does not fight Type : 11	Colour : Orange	Damage : 60	Uses NN to detemine action	if less than 5	fights fuzzy Type : 12	Colour : Red,	Damage : 40 	Searches using A*		if less than 10	fights fuzzy
-Type : 13	Colour : Yellow	Damage : 20	Uses NN to detemine action					fights fuzzy
+Type : 13	Colour : Yellow	Damage : 20	Uses NN to detemine action	does not fight